Savings Withdrawal Calculator

 How does a one-time withdrawal affect long-term savings growth?

-A one-time withdrawal directly reduces your principal, which then diminishes the base on which future interest is calculated, a phenomenon known as reduced compounding.
-For example, removing $5,000 from a $20,000 account earning 3% annually over 5 years means you miss out on approximately $793 in potential interest earnings compared to not withdrawing at all.
+A one-time withdrawal directly reduces your principal, which then diminishes the base on which future interest is calculated.
+For example, removing $5,000 from a $20,000 account earning 3% annually over 5 years means you miss out on approximately $796 in potential interest earnings compared to not withdrawing at all.

-In 2025, a 'good' annual interest rate for savings typically ranges from 4% to 5.5% for high-yield online savings accounts or certificates of deposit (CDs).
+In 2026, a good annual interest rate for savings typically ranges from 4% to 5.5% for high-yield online savings accounts or certificates of deposit (CDs).
 Traditional brick-and-mortar banks often offer much lower rates, sometimes as low as 0.45%, making it crucial to compare options to maximize your returns.

 Can I make up for a large withdrawal by saving more later?

 Yes, you can compensate for a large withdrawal by increasing your future contributions, but it often requires significantly higher deposits to catch up due to the lost compounding time.
-For instance, to recover a $5,000 withdrawal from a 3% account over 5 years, you'd need to save an additional $95 per month to reach the original target balance.
+The missed interest of $796 from a $5,000 withdrawal at 3% over 5 years means you'd need to save an additional $13/month to reach the original target balance.